 Vegetation surveys are performed for the PBHSP once every three years.
 The most recent vegetation survey was performed in 2022 by the USBR, which was a continuation of the surveys performed in 2007, 2013, 2016, and 2019.
 During the 2022 vegetation surveys 39 sites were monitored, including two new sites in the northern portion of Mill Creek.
-Preliminary findings and results from the 2022 vegetation surveys were published in the draft report in September 2022 and is includes as Appendix C in this Annual Report.
+Preliminary findings and results from the 2022 vegetation surveys were published in a final report in June 2023, which is included as Appendix C to this Annual Report.

-Table 3-3 summarizes the following for all sites surveyed in 2007, 2013, 2016, 2019, and 2022: the percent canopy cover; percent live, dead, and stressed trees; and percent tress with the presence of the invasive pest PSHB observed.
+Table 3-3 summarizes the following for all sites surveyed in 2007, 2013, 2016, 2019, and 2022: the percent canopy cover; percent live, dead, and stressed trees; and percent trees with the presence of the invasive pest PSHB observed.
 The measurements of percent canopy cover from the USBR vegetation surveys are the most appropriate measured data for ground-truthing the NDVI.
+The USBR indicates that 'the observed canopy cover can be compared to NDVI data for each plot to provide a measure of ground truthing' (USBR, 2023).
 Percent canopy cover is a measurement of the percentage of the ground surface area that is directly covered by the vertical projections of tree crowns (USDA, 1999).
 Although there is no direct quantitative relationship between percent canopy cover and NDVI, percent canopy cover is a metric of the areal density of the vegetation that is reflecting visible and near-infrared light and therefore can be used for comparison with the NDVI analysis.
 The percent canopy cover at the survey location (10-meter radius plot) within the small areas of NDVI analysis (30x30-meter pixel) in Figures 3-8a through 3-8n are charted with the NDVI time-series data.
 For the areas on Figures 3-8a through 3-8n, the percent canopy cover measurements show variability over the years and no clear increasing or decreasing trends.
+For most of the areas the trends in the NDVI time-series data align with the percent canopy cover measurements.
+There are a few notable exceptions for the areas along the SAR which are described in Section 3.1.2.1.4.

 Table 3-3 shows that in 2022 the mean percent canopy cover was 81 percent along Chino Creek, 76 percent along Mill Creek, and 73 percent along the SAR; this was a slight increase along Mill Creek from 2019, and slight decrease along Chino Creek and SAR from 2019.